 - Upside in appreciation

-- You get to enjoy your investment
+- Homeowners get to enjoy their investment

 Upgrading To A Larger Home Or Downsizing To A Smaller Home

-There are often cases, though, where you need more space or less space, and you can make that shift and qualify for a second mortgage on a second property.
+There are often cases, though, where families need more space or less space.
+They can make that shift and qualify for a second mortgage on a second property.

-- First, to qualify for a second owner-occupant property without selling the original property you own, if you intend to keep both properties, then the second property needs to qualify as an owner-occupant residence.
+- First, to qualify for a second owner-occupant property without selling the original property you own, if you intend to keep both properties, then the second property needs to qualify as an owner-occupant residence

-- If it doesn’t, it needs to get financing as an investment property.
+- If it doesn’t, it needs to get financing as an investment property

-- Home buyers can keep an existing owner-occupant property and purchase a second owner-occupant property if the new owner-occupant property they are purchasing is much larger and/or much smaller.
+- They can purchase a second owner-occupant property if the new owner-occupant property they are purchasing is much larger and/or much smaller

-- A mortgage underwriter needs to understand why the home buyer is vacating an existing owner-occupant property and purchasing a second owner occupant property.
+- A mortgage underwriter needs to understand why the home buyer is vacating an existing owner-occupant property and purchasing a second owner occupant property

-- a home buyer can purchase the second owner-occupant property if they are moving into a larger property that is at least 30% larger due to a growing family.
+- a home buyer can purchase the second owner-occupant property if they are moving into a larger property that is at least 30% larger due to a growing family

 - An underwriter will also understand if the home buyer is going from a larger home to a smaller home

-- Many folks who have larger single family homes and become empty nesters and decide to downsize to a town home or condominium.
+- Many folks who have larger single family homes and become empty nesters and decide to downsize to a town home or condominium

-- Once the second property purchase can qualify for a primary home loan, the next step is to qualify for the second home purchase with having two mortgage loans.
+- Once the second property purchase can qualify for a primary home loan, the next step is to qualify for the second home purchase with having two mortgage loans

-- An appraisal will be required on the existing home to determine value as well as market rental value.
+- An appraisal will be required on the existing home to determine value as well as market rental value

-- If that is done, then 75% of the potential rental income of the exiting property can be used as qualified income in the calculation of the borrowers debt-to-income ratios.
+- If that is done, then 75% of the potential rental income of the exiting property can be used as qualified income in the calculation of the borrowers’ debt-to-income ratios

-If you are a first time home buyer and have first time home buyer questions or want to go over the benefits of buying versus renting, please contact Gustan Cho at 262-878-1965 or text Gustan Cho on his cell at 262-716-8151 for faster response.
-You can also email Gustan Cho and The Gustan Cho Team at CrossCountry Mortgage at firstname.lastname@example.org.
+First time home buyers who have questions or want to go over the benefits of buying versus renting, please contact us at Gustan Cho Associates at 262-716-8151 or text for a faster response.
+Or email us at email@example.com.